-Alignment between the Commission and SB 5335 for Medicare enrollees
+Alignment between the Commission & SB 5335 for Medicare enrollees

-The Commisison and SB 5335 are aligned in the goal of providing access to coverage and care for Medicare-eligible Washingtonionas under a state-based universal health care system.
-However, the means by which this goal is achieved in the interim may differ, at least in the Commisison's preliminary eligiblity deliberations.
+The Commission and SB 5335 are aligned in the goal of providing access to coverage and care for Medicareeligible Washingtonians under a state-based universal health care system.
+However, how this goal is achieved in the interim may differ, at least in the Commission's preliminary eligibility deliberations.

 It is not yet possible to determine whether the Commission and SB 5335 are aligned on intermediate strategies.
-The Commission plans to conduct further analysis once more design components of the universal system are determined, such as benefits and services.
+The Commission plans to conduct further analysis when more design components of the universal system are determined, such as benefits and services.
 It will be especially important to assess any unintended consequences, potential legal challenges, health equity impacts, and costs and/or savings to the state.

-The Commission and SB 5335 do align on the long-term goal to secure a waiver to integrate federal Medicare dollars.
-Additionally, SB 5335 gives discretion to the Health Care Authority (HCA) to develop a federal waiver to integrate Medicare funds.
+The Commission and SB 5335 align on the long-term goal to secure a waiver to integrate federal Medicare dollars.
+Additionally, SB 5335 gives discretion to HCA to develop a federal waiver to integrate Medicare funds.
 Details on the proposed waiver development process are outlined in Sec.
-113 of SB 5335.19
+113 of SB 5335.
+18

 Table 1 below outlines areas of alignment between the Commission's preliminary eligibility work and SB 5335.
-Green represents alignment and gray signifies that determining alingment requires further analysis.
+Green represents alignment and gray signifies that determining alignment requires further analysis.